CS3103-Lecture-9

 A Typical File-system Organization

-- Search for a file
+- Operations performed on directory- Search for a file

 - Create a file